YanaYestyle/Project-Angular-Tickets/README.md

-# Bilety
+# Tickets

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.8.
+Also used were WEBPACK version 4.29.6, WEBPACK-CLI version 3.3.0 + npm.

+# Project Description

+The project provides for the possibility of searching for a ticket, choosing seats on the plane (it was implemented in 3 ways.
+The most effective using SVG), also shows the current location, the weather in the location and for the selected flight direction.
+The ability to convert the cost of the flight to " $ " and "PLN".

 ## Development server